peter-conalgo/freesurface/README.md

 we may be able to get a few more perspectives wandering around here.
 There are a lot of professionals out there who could easily pick up a few new habbits to take part in it all.

+### We need perspectives

+If you are a PHD philosopher or a dude who loves watching A&E, your perspective is needed because ultimately it needs to be tested against the hypothesis.

 ### We need ideas form Scientists and Economists

 At this point, everything written here is a giant brain dump by a single human being.
 That